rsyncOSX/mydocsy/content/en/docs/urlcommands/_index.md

 **Note 1**: If only the default profile is in use, parameter is `profile=default`

-**Note 2**: If there are space in Synchronize ID, like "Pictures backup", the URL-parameter is `Pictures_backup`.
+**Note 2**: If there is space in Synchronize ID, like "Pictures backup", the URL-parameter is `id=Pictures_backup`.
 RsyncUI automatically replaces the `_` with space when searching for the ID.

 ##### Execute URL´s from within RsyncUI